 Williams Woods is an excellent example of valley clayplain forest.

 We hope to protect and restore other clayplain forests in the Lake Champlain region.
-The Conservancy’s stewardship team is controlling invasive plant species and maintaining the trail at Williams Woods.
+TNC’s stewardship team is controlling invasive plant species and maintaining the trail at Williams Woods.